-The trail begins to incline again for the remainder of the trail as you leave this camp area, hiking along another short ridge before heading through more wilderness and finally reaching Pear Lake.
+The trail begins to ascend again for the remainder of the trail as you leave this camp area, hiking along another short ridge before heading through more wilderness and finally reaching Pear Lake.

 We arrived at Pear Lake in the evening at 5 pm just in time for sunset and the lake reflection was simply breathtaking.
 The campsites are numbered and there are bear lockers and another bathroom here.
 After taking a bunch of photos, setting up camp, and watching the sunset, we enjoyed some homemade chocolate cupcakes as a surprise birthday treat for Alice… and it tasted like heaven in the mountains!

 The next morning was a beautiful, sunny morning with a low of 59 deg and high of 75 deg.
 We packed up, headed out, and were off the trail in under 3 hrs… where we had more cupcakes waiting in the bear lockers of the parking lot.